marckean/marcseparation/_docs/20-dad_is_fun.md

 ### My rebuttal

 The real story here.
 I am a big believer of self-defence, it's ok to defend yourself as long as it wasn't you that started it.
 I was always told as a kid to stand up for myself.
 I did a pretty crap job at it, but I was a big believer in it.
 Teachers won't be around everywhere to protect you, so I wanted my kids to learn this early in life, start early and develop good habits themselves rather than rely on **teachers** for example that won't be around all their life.
 I told the kids many times that if anyone hit them at school, hit them back straight away within a millisecond and say "*no*" in a big voice.
 I also told them very clearly to **never be the first one to hit** and **only** if someone hits them, then hit them back instantly.
 The thought process here is that the kids bullying doing the hitting in the first place will learn very quickly not to target kids that stand up for themselves, and then the bullier will move onto to the next kid.
-It's like the old saying with security in homes, the thieve breaking into homes, if your house is fully secure and locked up, they'll move on and target the weakest house.
+It's like the old saying with security in homes, the thieves breaking into homes, if your house is fully secure and locked up, they'll move on and target the weakest house.
 Same with a bullier, they'll tend to target the weakest and easiest kid.